The Real Estate Law Review: France

 Financial considerations also weigh on the negotiations of the financial terms of financings.
 As insurance companies regard real estate financing as an alternative to investment of public savings in long-term fixed-income products, they can provide financings of longer duration (10 years) than the banks, but they impose tougher early repayment clauses on borrowers (computing break-costs until final maturity rather than the end of the current interest period).

 Deals involving mezzanine lenders have also raised some new challenging structuring issues in the world of real estate financing, such as when the mezzanine lenders' rights are subordinated to those of the senior lenders' rights as to the enforcement of common security (including mortgages) conferred upon both categories of lenders.

-Additionally, Law No. 2019-486 of 22 May 2019 (the PACTE Law) has been enacted and empowers the government to reform the French security law by way of an Ordinance with the aim of modernising and rendering it more attractive to business.
+Additionally, Law No. 2019-486 of 22 May 2019 (the PACTE Law) has been enacted and empowers the government to reform the French security law as well as insolvency law by way of an Ordinance with the aim of modernising and rendering it more attractive to business.

 Outlook and conclusions

 The global recession in 2020 did not prevent the French global real estate investment market, supported by close-to-zero banking interest rates, from remaining active, but the mid-term impact of this recession should have an adverse effect on the need for commercial and office real estate and the market rents for these classes of assets.